NEoKhajitt/assetto-corsa-server/README.md

 # Port Forwarding
 The following ports need to be forwarded on your router and or firewall
-Port 8081 HTTP (or tcp) ##TODO Make these ports customisbale form the docker-compose.yml
+Port 8081 HTTP (or tcp) ##TODO Make these ports customisbale from the docker-compose.yml
-Port 9600 tcp and udp  ##TODO Make these ports customisbale form the docker-compose.yml
+Port 9600 tcp and udp  ##TODO Make these ports customisbale from the docker-compose.yml

 # Getting Started
 Get image from dockerhub `docker pull NEoKhajitt/assetto-corsa-server:latest`